OpenSourceVertex/Usdt-Sender/README.md

 ## 🚀 Overview

 This is project explain on how a USDT sender works in the crypto ecosystem.
-It is useful for:
+It is useful for:❤️

 - Crypto developers
 - Blockchain learners